saifhaq/alma/examples/mnist/README.md

 python benchmark_with_dataloader.py --help
 ```

-The conversion options can be selected as either an integer or a string.
+The conversion options can be selected as either an `integer` or a `string`.
 The integer corresponds to the
 index of the conversion option in the list of all conversion options.
 The string corresponds to the name
 of the conversion option.
 These can be mixed and matched.